Skip to main content

 It is possible to make a bank transfer for an overpayment using the details below:

-Please note, if you don’t enter your 9 digit mortgage account number as the reference, the payment will be returned.
+Please note, the payment details might show up as Barclays as we use them for our banking service.
+If you don’t enter your 9-digit mortgage account number as the reference, the payment will be returned.

 Regular Direct Debit overpayment